Are job adverts all the same?

 A well-respected recruitment agency had many job adverts running.

-Their adverts are the typical style that seems to have caught on, you know, the Job Description with "My client is a <Insert_Generic_Description>", add a sprinkling of adjectives, plus change some words to hide the identity of their client.
+Their adverts are the typical style that seems to have caught on, you know, take the Job Description, open with as statement along the lines "My client is a <insert_impressive_description>", add a sprinkling of adjectives, and change some words to hide the identity of their client.

-Very little in the advert actually talks to the reader about why this job is worth taking a risk for.
+Very little in the advert, if anything, actually talks to the reader about why this job is better than what they do now and worth taking a risk for.

 'Candidate A', (let's call them Bob), saw one of their adverts.

-After 7 years, things are getting a bit stale in his current job, so Bob is looking for a change.
+After 7 years, things are getting a bit stale in his current job, so Bob is thinking about a change.

-Bob didn’t apply.
-He has a stable job where he is respected and secure, and what he read didn't inspire him.
+But Bob didn’t apply.
+He has a stable job where he is respected and secure, and not only did what he read not inspire him, it offered no appealing insight into why he might find this new job better than his current one.

 Fast forward 3 weeks.